 2 tablespoons of lemon

-I do not peel my apricot but like most of my jams and jelly's I keep as much of the fruit as possible.
+I do not peel my apricot but like most of my jams I keep as much of the fruit as possible.

-It is a pain in the ass to peel most fruit and veggies
+- It is a pain in the ass to peel most fruit

 So I chop up my apricots and simmer then in a large pot with a half cup of water.
 Simmer them until they are soft.
 I then run mine through a food mill.